Start with the source, not the export

 - Structure review: inspect the tag tree in Acrobat Pro to verify reading order and tag types.

-- Screen reader testing: NVDA (free) or JAWS on Windows, VoiceOver on macOS/iOS.
+- Screen reader testing: NVDA (free) or JAWS on Windows, VoiceOver on macOS or iOS.

 - Keyboard testing: navigate the whole document with Tab, Shift+Tab, and arrow keys only.